Lapwell/cnake-game/README.md

 # Cnake Man

-A project to learn C. Based on classic snake with pacman insipried levels.
+A project to learn C. Based on classic snake with Pacman insipried levels.

 ## Description